Queen Mary 2 accidents and incidents

 Both incidents occurred while the QM2 ship operated on a 12-days Canary Islands cruise (itinerary Dec 3-15) roundtrip from homeport Southampton UK to Funchal (Madeira), Tenerife, Gran Canaria, Arrecife, Lisbon, Vigo.

 |15 August 2015||Crew / Passenger Deaths|

 (overboard) On August 15, 2015, a 26-year-old male crew was reported missing and presumed fell overboard.
 The incident occurred during the 16-day Transatlantic cruise (itinerary Aug 11-19) roundtrip from Southampton to Canada (Halifax NS) and NYC New York.

-The man (of Chilean origin) worked on the ship as chef.
-He disappeared during the westbound Transatlantic crossing (UK to Canada), when the vessel was approx 470 ml / 750 km off Newfoundland's coast.
+The man (of Chilean origin) worked on the ship as a chef.
+He disappeared during the westbound Transatlantic crossing (the UK to Canada) when the vessel was approx 470 ml / 750 km off Newfoundland's coast.
 When notified, the Commodore (Captain Oprey) ordered the liner to turn around and start searching, but the body was not found.